Steven M. Cohen

-Steven M. Cohen (born April 3, 1950) is an American sociologist whose work focuses on the American Jewish Community.
-He served as a Research Professor of Jewish Social Policy at Hebrew Union College-Jewish Institute of Religion, and the Director of the Berman Jewish Policy Archive at Stanford University until his resignation in July 2018 after he was accused of sexual harassment.
+Steven M. Cohen (born April 3, 1950) is an American sociologist whose work focuses on the American Jewish community.
+He served as a research professor of Jewish Social Policy at Hebrew Union College-Jewish Institute of Religion and as Director of the Berman Jewish Policy Archive at Stanford University before his July 2018 resignation stemming from allegations of sexual harassment.

 Biography

 Cohen was born April 3, 1950, in Brooklyn, New York, the son of Toby (Fassman) Cohen and Max Cohen, and the grandchild of four East European-born grandparents.
 Raised in a home marked by strong Jewish ethnicity and nominally Orthodox affiliation, his family kept kosher in the home only.
 He attended Erasmus Hall High School and then Columbia College.
 He made aliyah (immigrated to Israel) in 1992.
 He is married to Rabbi Marion Lev-Cohen.
 They live in both Jerusalem and New York City.
 He has two children.

 Cohen's early intellectual influences include Leonard (Liebel) Fein, Calvin Goldscheider and Charles S. Liebman.